-After 1974, when all Turkish Cypriots got together in the North, and their own seaport & airport and freedom to move in and out of Cyprus, economic had started in real meaning.
-The first thing the Turkish Cypriot businessmen was foreign trade.
-Especially at this period of time, due to closed economic application at Turkey, created high demand of European and Far Eastern goods had led Turkish Cypriot businessmen to increase their imports for Turkey market.
+After 1974, when all Turkish Cypriots got together in the North, and had their own seaport & airport and freedom to move in and out of Cyprus, economic activities had started in real meaning.
+The first thing the Turkish Cypriot businessmen learned was foreign trade.
+Especially at this period of time, due to closed economic system application at Turkey, created high demand of European and Far Eastern goods that had led Turkish Cypriot businessmen to increase their imports for Turkey market.

-The accumulation of capital and know-how, and founded industrial more initiated investments of manufacturing sector.
-The enlargement of manufacturing sector in TRNC.
+The accumulation of capital and know-how, and founded industrial factories, initiated investments of manufacturing sector.
+The enlargement of - opportunities, also accelerated the growth of manufacturing sector in TRNC.

-At 1998, the contribution of industrial production to total GNP is 30% and creates about 12000 employment in TRNC.
+At 1998, the contribution of industrial production to total GNP is about 30% and creates about 12000 employment in TRNC.

-The Role of Manufacturing Industry in the Economic Development of Thern Cyprus

-To believe that, there can be no Manufacturing Industry in a small and like Cyprus, and should be looked solely to other sectors for economic Relopment is completely false.
-Because, the industrial sector in the TRNC carries the staracteristics of an island economy and make contribution to National Income to were extent.
-The characteristics of island economy and some features of TRNC's adustry:
+2.4.
+The Role of Manufacturing Industry in the Economic Development of Northern Cyprus island like Cyprus, and should be looked solely to other sectors for economic development is completely false.
+Because, the industrial sector in the TRNC carries the characteristics of an island economy and make contribution to National Income to some extent.
+The characteristics of island economy and some features of TRNC's industry: